willa4you/Houdini2/README.md

 # Uni4Justice
 Official repository of Uni4Justice project.
-The principle software is NOTS (NOT Spindle) a legal language interpreter.
+The principle software is HOUDINI a legal language interpreter.